 What's happened

-UK inflation remained at 3% in February, unchanged from January, but experts warn that recent conflicts in the Middle East will likely cause inflation to rise in the coming months due to increased energy prices.
-The data does not yet reflect the full impact of the conflict, which has pushed oil and gas costs higher.
+UK inflation remained at 3% in February, with recent data showing a stable picture.
+However, experts warn that the conflict in the Middle East, which escalated at the end of February, will likely cause inflation to rise sharply in the coming months due to higher energy prices.
+The latest figures do not yet reflect this impact.

 What's behind the headline?